Aeolic/CultistMod/README.md

 ### Cooldown Between Conversions
 __Default: 60 Seconds__\
-How long the cultists have to wait between conversions.
+How long the cultists have to wait between conversions. __Playtesting has revealed that this is too long for the cult to be competitive in most scenarios.
+This will be decreased in further releases.__

 ### Cultist Vision Modifier
 __Default: 0.7__\